AkhileshMalthi/AI-Data-Analyst/README.md

-# DataAnalyst: AI-Powered Data Analysis with LangChain and Llama Index
+# Data analysis AI

 ## Overview

-**DataAnalyst** is an AI-driven application that automates data ingestion, analysis, and visualization using LangChain and Llama Index.
+**DataAnalyst** is an AI-driven application that automates data ingestion, analysis, and visualization.
 The application employs an agentic architecture, with specialized agents handling different aspects of the data analysis workflow.
-Utilizing Retrieval-Augmented Generation (RAG) techniques, **DataAnalyst** provides deep insights and actionable results from user-provided data files, making data analysis intuitive and accessible.
+Utilizing Retrieval-Augmented Generation (RAG) techniques, It provides deep insights and actionable results from user-provided data files, making data analysis intuitive and accessible.

 ## Table of Contents